abrarkazi99/Abicena-website/content/our_team.md

 ![Abrar](/Abrar.jpg)

-Abrar is a fourth year undergraduate student studying Mathematics and Computer Science at Carleton University.
-He is excited to bring his expertise in coding to reshape the way we approach medical research.
+Abrar has a Bachelor's in Mathematics and Computer Science from Carleton University.
+He is excited to bring his expertise in automation to reshape the way we approach medical research.